 During his tenure as city manager, Virginia Beach won accolades as a Best Place to Live in America, one of the top five Best Managed Cities in the Nation and the U.S. Senate Medallion of Excellence for Productivity and Quality.
 Jim previously served as city manager of Garland, Texas and Burnsville, Minnesota.
 He worked in community development in Colorado and Illinois and as a U. S. Department of Defense research analyst.
 He earned bachelor’s and master’s degrees in urban planning from the University of Illinois and a master’s degree in public administration from the University of Colorado.

 Jim has served on numerous regional boards and has been an active member of the American Planning Association, the American Society for Public Administration, the Alliance for Innovation and the International City Management Association (ICMA).
 In 2010, he received the Award for Career Excellence in honor of Mark E. Keane from ICMA.

 Jim continues to inspire regional cooperation as he leads Reinvent Hampton Roads, an outgrowth of a community leadership initiative of the Hampton Roads Community Foundation.
 Reinvent Hampton Roads serves as a community frame for game-changing activity that will improve the economic performance and profile of Hampton Roads.

-EdLogics provides a unique, gamified approach to improving health literacy and empowering consumers to take greater responsibility for managing their health.REGISTER NOW
+EdLogics provides a unique, gamified approach to improving health literacy and empowering consumers to take greater responsibility for managing their health.WATCH NOW